WeDot-Engine/WeDot-docs/src/classes/class_gltfstate.md

 Sets additional arbitrary data in this **GLTFState** instance.
 This can be used to keep per-file state data in [`GLTFDocumentExtension`](class_gltfdocumentextension.md) classes, which is important because they are stateless.

-The first argument should be the [`GLTFDocumentExtension`](class_gltfdocumentextension.md) name (does not have to match the extension name in the GLTF file), and the second argument can be anything you want.
+The first argument should be the [`GLTFDocumentExtension`](class_gltfdocumentextension.md) name (does not have to match the extension name in the glTF file), and the second argument can be anything you want.

 <!-- rst-class:: classref-item-separator -->